News media: Fake news

-Fake news articles are untruthful-on-purpose stories.
-They have the purpose of misleading the reader to think one way.
-With the rise of new media through social media, there has been an increase in fake news.
-This increase in fake news has progressed over time and continues to show, especially in today's media.
-The use of Twitter, Facebook, etc. has made it easier for false or misleading articles to be seen.
-The amount of misleading news articles that are produced are causing audiences to believe that every piece of information on the internet is true.
-A major problem is the issue of unbiased articles showing up in a timeline next to fake articles.
+Fake news articles are untruthful-on-purpose stories that purposely mislead the reader to think one way.
+With the rise of new media through social media (Facebook, Youtube, etc) there has been an increase in fake news due to the ability of anyone able to share and rapidly spread information.
+It can be tough to decipher who to trust, and who not to.
+On the Internet, fake news articles can appear in the same search as truthful ones.
 This makes it hard for others to determine between what is fact and what is opinion.
 Specifically, the media coverage during the 2016 United States presidential election saw numerous misleading articles for both candidates.